What is the reviewer looking for?

 Originality, scientific significance, conciseness, precision, and completeness

-In general, at first read-through reviewers will be assessing your argument’s construction, the clarity of the language, and content.
+In general, during their first read-through reviewers will be assessing your argument’s construction, the clarity of the language, and content.
 They will be asking themselves the following questions:

-Upon closer readings, the reviewer will be looking for any major issues:
+Upon closer readings, the reviewer will be looking for any major issues, such as:

-The reviewer will also note minor issues that need to be corrected:
+The reviewer will also note minor issues that need to be corrected, such as:

 The journal’s editor or editorial board considers the feedback provided by the peer reviewers and uses this information to arrive at a decision.
 In addition to the comments received from the review, editors also base their decisions on: